JAORMX/deet.blog/content/posts/day-21-deet-s-first-trip.md

 \*Deet exploring the house

 Also, good sign was that she was eating.
 She wouldn't have done that if she was't feeling ok.
+We have started to teach her to sit before we give her the food.
+It has started to work and today she sat almost immediately when we showed the plate with food.

+The only problem was that she didn't do her business.
+She peed inside (again…) but nothing else.

+### Good night

+Deet found her spot from our room as soons as we arrived and left our stuff there.
+When we started to sleep, she came to sleep on the floor beside our bed.
+It felt pretty much like a perfect day!

+Tomorrow Deet will have her first forest trip! :)